 Can I make hummus without garlic?

-What can I use instead of tahini in other recipes?
+What else can replace tahini in other recipes?

-Other than tahini, you can use alternatives such as almond butter, sunflower seed butter, or Greek yogurt in various recipes for a similar creamy texture.
+You can use almond butter, sunflower seed butter, or even Greek yogurt for a creamy feel.

 Conclusion